-In addition to the one hour lab session, students will also be asked to complete a problem set and a R tutorial (SWIRL) in their own study time.
-Both the problem sets and the SWIRL lab sessions should be completed before arriving at the taught lab sessions.
+In addition to the one hour lab session, you will also be asked to complete a problem set and a R tutorial (SWIRL) in your independent study time.
+These provide more structured practice for the key skills we seek to develop in the course, and so again, please do your best to work through them all.
 See the course Study Guide on LEARN for suggestions on time planning.

 The weekly problem sets act as a bridge from the more theory based lecture content, to the more practical labs.
 Dependent on the topic for the week, problem sets will contain a mix of introductory R material, hand-calculated problems (like those done on the board in lectures and like those which will appear in your exam), results interpretation and guidance on writing up results.
 Understanding and conducting statistical analyses takes practice, and the problem sets form a core part of guided practice on this course.

 SWIRL is a package which is run through R and provides interactive tutorials.
 In this course we will make use of SWIRL to introduce students to the concepts they will work with in the labs.
 The SWIRL sessions are designed to be completed before the lab sessions they are assigned to.
 SWIRL has a number of advantages to simply setting reading to prepare.

 - Firstly, it is interactive and so you will get to actually practice what is required, rather than simply read about it.